sharma-bharat/PrepMetData/README.md

 - ERA5: 99818
 - Ameriflux: 99820

-Based on this we are using the pressure data from ERA5
+Based on this we are using the pressure data from ERA5.
+See `Download_ERA5_Data.py` to automate downloading data from ERA5.

 ## Wind